joncarlmatthews/handmade/README.md

 # "Handmade Hero"

-Low level game programming in C flavoured C++.
+Low level game & game engine programming in C flavoured C++.
 No frameworks or libraries are used for the game layer (except `math.h`).
 Everything written from scratch.
+Masochist.

 ## Current Progress